singpass/Singpass-app-webview-client/readme.md

 # Usage

-This section describes what the library provides and how to utilise it.
+This section describes what the library provides and how to use it.

 ### SingpassWebViewClient
 ---